 Litigation Department Obtains $6.7 Million Award On Behalf Of Client

 February 14, 2019On February 14, 2019, Michael Saffer, Co-Chair of the Firm's Litigation Department and Arla D. Cahill, a Member of that Department, obtained an award of $6.7 million in a complex commercial arbitration proceeding before the American Arbitration Association in New York City in which they represented an anesthesiology group that asserted numerous claims against a surgery center.
 The Arbitrator, following 10 days of hearings with numerous witnesses and hundreds of trial exhibits created by our team, awarded the entire amount requested in the Demand for Arbitration.

-February 27, 2023The Elder Law and Special Needs Departments at Mandelbaum Barrett are pleased to bring you our February newsletter in its new and improved format.
+February 27, 2023The Elder Law and Special Needs Departments at Mandelbaum Barrett PC are pleased to bring you our February newsletter in its new and improved format.
 Check out the Hot Topics and industry events our team has been busy with.
 As always, we would love to hear your feedback!
 Read the full newsletter here.

 Elder Law and Special Needs Newsletter: January 2023 Issue

 January 5, 2023In the January issue of our Elder Law and Special Needs Newsletter, our attorneys share some of their recent articles on industry hot topics, such as “5 Reasons for Seniors to Celebrate in 2023.”
 We also highlight recent and upcoming events including our Elder Law Team (Richard Miller, Esq., Jason Marx, Esq., Shawna Kirchner Brown, Esq., Donald “Donny” […]